ppy/osu-wiki/news/2022/2022-08-01-osumonthly-1.md

 ## New features in osu!(lazer)

-Before this month, notes on osu!(lazer)'s steady development has mostly been relegated to those following along via the [changelog](https://osu.ppy.sh/home/changelog) or [GitHub](https://github.com/ppy/osu) and the occasional tweet from [peppy](https://osu.ppy.sh/users/2) himself on especially interesting features.
+Before this month, notes on osu!(lazer)'s steady development has mostly been relegated to those following along via the [changelog](https://osu.ppy.sh/home/changelog) or [GitHub](https://github.com/ppy/osu) and the occasional tweet from ::peppy::{ user-id=2 } himself on especially interesting features.

 With the project rapidly approaching the point where it might earnestly start replacing the old client for a lot of people, there's never been a better time to dip your toes into the future of osu! and see what all the hype is about.

 For the first time ever, osu!(lazer) patch notes have been posted on the official osu!
-[YouTube channel](https://www.youtube.com/c/osugame) in video form, compiled by [pishifat](https://osu.ppy.sh/users/3178418) with further insight and commentary provided by peppy.
+[YouTube channel](https://www.youtube.com/c/osugame) in video form, compiled by ::pishifat::{ user-id=3178418 } with further insight and commentary provided by peppy.

 Check out the first of the July update videos below:

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/67P4LKlAh-0" frameborder="0" allowfullscreen></iframe>

 One especially interesting thing about osu!(lazer) is just how much easier it is for developers to create new mods with gameplay aspects that have never been seen before, with the new chaotic experience of the Repel mod serving as an excellent example.
-Finally, a worthy opponent for [badeu](https://osu.ppy.sh/users/1473890).
+Finally, a worthy opponent for ::badeu::{ user-id=1473890 }.

 <div align="center">
     <video width="100%" controls>